ujwal2003/ujwal2003/README.md

 - 👋 Hi, I'm Ujwal, Computer Science undergrad in my Junior year at the University of Houston
-- 🌱 I’m currently learning the fundamentals of Data Engineering in Python
+- 🌱 I’m currently learning the fundamentals of Databases, Data Science, as well as web devolpment in React and Tailwind
 - 😄 Pronouns: He/Him
 - 📫 How to reach me:
   -  Email: joshiujwal2003@gmail.com